-i.
-Measurements of rotation angle
+ii.
+Measurements of the rotation angle

 In order to start Rotation measurements in the Main Menu the Display button should be pressed.
-On the screen there should appear a window Display as shown in the fig. 14.3.
-The functionality of the window is very similar to the one described in the chapter 3 with the difference that options necessary for rotary measurements are visible (see figure 14.4).
+On the screen there should appear a window Display as shown in the fig. 14.11.
+The functionality of the window is very similar to the one described in the chapter 3 with the difference that options necessary for rotary measurements are visible (see figure 14.12).
+In the top left corner of the window there is give Wally battery level indicator.

-The additional options become visible in the bottom right corner of the window only after the Measurement type is set to Rotary.
+The additional options become visible in the bottom right corner of the window only after the Measurement type is set to Wally.